What does PASS mentoring offer you?

 As a PASS-mentor, you will guide your students during their first year at Tilburg University.
 Therefore, you have to be available on campus a full year.
 During this year, you have the opportunity to develop skills by following several workshops.
 Furthermore, you will have to guide your students concerning study and integration.
 You will also meet with your group regularly during the year.

-On top of this, you will organize or attend three informal activities together with your group.
+On top of this, you will organize or attend informal activities together with your group.
 MAK organizes several informal activities throughout the year, such as the MAK beer cantus.
-On top of that, MAK organized the Development Day as a formal event with none other than Rico Verhoeven and Tim Hofman as a guest speaker.
+On top of that, MAK organises the Development Day as a formal event with inspiring speakers like Rico Verhoeven, Tim Hofman and Sharon Hilgers of MyJewellery.

 The university is always working on improvements of PASS.
 Based on our experiences in the past year, we might adjust the content of the program and therefore the set up might be different.
-In order to ensure that you will be well informed about the PASS mentorship, there will be an information session which you will have to attend prior to your interview.
+In order to ensure that you will be well informed about the PASS mentorship, there will be an information session where the PASS program will be further explained.